bhavyaajani/Open3D/README.md

 This API allows computation of identically colored connected components (region of connected vertices) of a given triangular mesh.
 Component connectedness is established based on:
-1. Topological connectivity - vertices are connected if part of same triangle
+1. Topological connectivity - two vertex are connected if part of same triangle
-2. Color similarity - vertices share same color property
+2. Color similarity - vertex share same color property

-Algorithm uses breadth first search (BFS) for graph traversal for establishing topological connectivity.
-It uses pre-computed adjacency list for faster graph traversal.
+Algorithm uses breadth first search (BFS) for graph traversal to establish topological connectivity.
+It uses a pre-computed adjacency list for faster graph traversal.
-Further for algorithm to work with disconnected graphs, BFS is carried out from all vertex.
+Further, for algorithm to work with disconnected graphs, BFS is carried out from all vertex.
 To improve performance, algorithm maintains memorization to restrict BFS calls to only non-visited vertex.

 The output is return as TriangleMesh::ConnectedComponentList, which is a STL Vector, containing all estimated connected components in mesh.
 Each connected component is defined as STL Set.
-As selection of source vertex for BFS occurs in ascending order of vertex index; the ConnectedComponentList is guranteed to be ordered in ascending order by smallest vertex index in each ConnectedComponent.
+As selection of source vertex for next search of connected component (here BFS) occurs in ascending order of vertex index; the ConnectedComponentList is guranteed to be ordered in ascending order by smallest vertex index in each ConnectedComponent.
-Further, vertex indices for each connected components are gurantees to be in ascending order due to usage of Set as a container.
+Further, vertex indices within each connected components are assured to be in ascending order due to usage of Set as a container.

 ## Python Binding
 The implemented API in C++ has python binding as 'identically_colored_connected_components' method in  TriangleMesh class.